 Communication and managing relationships

 Most state and territory Departments of Education, Catholic Education Commissions and Independent School Associations have formal processes to escalate disagreements between parents and schools.
-Schools and parents are encouraged to use these existing education-based processes to try to come to agreement on what is needed to support the student.
+Schools and parents are encouraged to use these existing education-based processes to try to come to an agreement on what is needed to support the student.

-This website contains links to other useful resources from other diabetes organisations from across the country.
+The Diabetes in Schools website contains links to other useful resources from other diabetes organisations from across the country.

 In addition, guidance about supporting students with health conditions may be available from Departments of Education, Catholic Education Commissions, Independent School Associations, Diabetes Australia State and Territory organisations in your state and territory.

 The Diabetes in Schools program provides three levels of training to independent, catholic and public schools.

 All school staff are required to have a basic awareness of type 1 diabetes and know how to recognise the signs of emergencies such as hypoglycaemic episodes.
 Additional training for designated staff is available face-to-face or online.